Skip to main content

 Insulin’s primary job is to shuttle glucose from the bloodstream into cells for energy.
 In a state of insulin resistance, the cells become “numb” to insulin’s signal.
 The pancreas compensates by producing even more insulin, a condition known as hyperinsulinemia.

 This cascade has direct consequences for the metrics used in wellness programs.
 High levels of circulating insulin signal the body to store fat, particularly visceral fat around the organs, making weight management exceptionally difficult.
-Furthermore, disrupts normal lipid metabolism, often leading to a characteristic pattern of dyslipidemia ∞ high triglycerides, low HDL cholesterol (“good” cholesterol), and sometimes elevated LDL cholesterol.
+Furthermore, insulin resistance disrupts normal lipid metabolism, often leading to a characteristic pattern of dyslipidemia ∞ high triglycerides, low HDL cholesterol (“good” cholesterol), and sometimes elevated LDL cholesterol.

 An estimated 40-50% of women with PCOS also have metabolic syndrome, a cluster of conditions that includes high blood pressure, high blood sugar, and abnormal cholesterol levels.
 Therefore, a woman with PCOS may struggle to meet targets for BMI, fasting glucose, and cholesterol simultaneously.